RallyTools/RallyRestToolkitForJava/README.md

 [Web Services API documentation](https://rally1.rallydev.com/slm/doc/webservice)

-## Usage
+## Setup

+Create a new Java project in your favorite IDE.

+#### Manual
-Create a new Java project in your favorite IDE and add rally-rest-api-1.0.7.jar appropriate to your version of JDK to your classpath.
+Add rally-rest-api-2.0.2.jar appropriate to your version of JDK to your classpath.

 You will also need to add the following jars: